stablekernel/aqueduct/source/docs/http/threading.md

 An application is initialized by invoking a series of initialization methods in a `ApplicationChannel`.
 Once these methods are finished executing, the application starts sending HTTP requests through the channel created by the `ApplicationChannel`.

-Because a `ApplicationChannel` is a type - and can be instantiated - Aqueduct simply creates a number of isolates and instantiates `ApplicationChannel` for each.
+Because an `ApplicationChannel` is a type - and can be instantiated - Aqueduct simply creates a number of isolates and instantiates `ApplicationChannel` for each.
 The initialization code is therefore identical for each isolate, which means that the ongoing behavior of each isolate is also identical.

 More importantly, you - the programmer - have to do absolutely nothing to take advantage of Aqueduct's multi-threaded behavior.
 You simply have to pick the number of isolates you want to run the application on (see [this section](#how-many-isolates-should-i-use)).